 Clear & Concise Basic Economics by leading American Economist

 This textbook is an international best-seller.
-Clear, concise and informative.
+Clear, concise, and informative.
 Charles Wheelan makes economic principles relevant & interesting.
-The author focuses on the economic crisis, globalization, the economics of information, intersection of economics & politics, history and future.
+The author focuses on the economic crisis, globalization, the economics of information, the intersection of economics & politics, history, and the future.

 The latest revised and updated edition includes commentary issues, for example-automation, trade, income inequality as well as America’s rising debt.
 Most importantly, Naked Economics examines how policymakers managed the worst economic crisis since the Great Depression.

 5. The New Confessions of an Economic Hit Man–Best Seller

 New York Times bestseller The New Confessions of an Economic Hit Man has sold more than 1.25 million copies.
 It has been translated into 32 languages.
 In fact, Economic Hit Men are the shock troops that

 Economics students can master Principles of Economics with reading the most popular introductory book in economics. is widely used around the world.
 The clear and engaging writing style of this book emphasizes only the material that readers are likely to find most interesting about the economy.

 Especially if they are studying economics for the very first time.
 Beginners in economics can discover interesting coverage of the latest relevant economic developments with real-life experiences.
 In addition, useful economic facts & clear explanations of the many ways economic concepts play a major role in the decisions that individuals make every day.